otagomohio/2019-06-11_GBS_EE/sessions/stacks_exerciseII_denovo.md

 framework to make predictions about the most probable population of origin for each individual.
 The assignment of each individual to a population is quantified in terms of Bayesian posterior probabilities, and visualized via a plot of posterior probabilities for each individual and population.

-A key user defined parameter is the hypothesized number of populations of origin which is represented by k.
-Sometimes the value of k is clear from from the biology, but more often a range of potential k-values must be explored and evaluated using a variety of likelihood based approaches to decide upon the ultimate k.
-In the interest of time we won’t be exploring different values of k here, but this will be a key step in any data analysis.
-In addition, at the moment Structure can only handle a small number of loci because of the MCMC algorithms involved in the Bayesian computations, usually many fewer than are generated in a typical RAD data set.
+A key user defined parameter is the hypothesized number of populations of origin which is represented by *K*.
+Sometimes the value of *K* is clear from from the biology, but more often a range of potential *K*-values must be explored and evaluated using a variety of likelihood based approaches to decide upon the ultimate *K*.
+In the interest of time we won’t be exploring different values of *K* here, but this will be a key step for your own data sets.
+In addition, at the moment Structure will take a long time to run on the number of loci generated in a typical RAD data set because of the MCMC algorithms involved in the Bayesian computations.
 We therefore want to randomly choose a random subset of loci that are well represented in our three populations.
 Nonetheless, this random subset contains more than enough information to define population structure:

- The final stage of the denovo_map.pl pipeline is to run the populations program to
-        calculate population genetic statistics for our data.
-We want to execute this program by hand again, specifying filters that will give us only the most well represented loci.
+ The final stage of the denovo_map.pl pipeline is to run the populations program.
+We want to execute just populations, rather than the full denovo_map.pl pipeline, to specify filters that will give us only the most well represented loci.

    • Since we won't be able to use all loci for our quick downstream analysis today, we will run           populations again, specifying that loci must be present in at least 80% of individuals in all three populations to cut down on the total number of loci.
 You will have to tell populations where to